dxvargas/d8ms/README.md

 :bell: This tool is under heavy construction, there are no releases at all.

+d8ms is a multisite platform intended to use as a base for several subsites that share most of the code.
+By using composer with "wikimedia/composer-merge-plugin", all the composer.json files living in configuration and profile directories are merged with the main composer.json file to generate a unique composer.lock file that will be shared by all subsites.

+This platform works with three layers:
+1. This repository which is the base for all subsites sharing most of the code;
+1. The profile repository which is defines common themes and modules for all subsites;
+1. The subsites repositories that have the custom themes, modules and configuration files unique for each subsite.

 Getting Started
 ===============
 1. Clone this repo